 - 26% of cell owners say that their phone has made it “a lot” easier to be productive while doing things like sitting in traffic or waiting in line.

-On the other hand, some users see a downside to cell ownership in the form of increased distractions and difficulty disconnecting from work life:
+On the other hand, relatively modest numbers of users see a downside to cell ownership in the form of increased distractions and difficulty disconnecting from work life:

 - 7% of cell owners say that their phone makes it “a lot” harder to give people their undivided attention.